 The Mission of Surfside Structured Sober Living:

-Surfside Structured Sober Living is located just blocks from the ocean in the heart of Ventnor City, NJ.
-We provide a structured sober living environment for young men ages 18-34 as they transition from treatment through recovery into a new life.
-Rooted in the 12 steps, we use an array of tools and activities to help young men rebuild, rediscover and recover.
+Surfside Structured Sober Living will disrupt the cycle of addiction for 18-35yo men.
+Surfside is a long term extended care sober living in Ventnor City, NJ.
+We provide a structured sober living environment as our residents transition from addiction treatment through recovery into a new life of independence.
+Rooted in the 12 steps, we use an array of tools and activities to help these men rebuild, rediscover and recover.

-Surfside Structured Sober Living will teach our residents life-changing principles of trust, honesty and action by setting measurable goals and utilizing the 12-steps, resume building, cooking classes, budgeting skills, community service work, health goals and an array of adventure-based activities.
+Surfside Structured Sober Living will teach our residents life-changing principles of honesty, accountability and action.
+We use measurable goals in our life development program, extensive 12-step immersion and an array of action sports and adventure-based activities.